bast/talk-practical-software-licensing/slides.md

 - Imagine you (.emph[original author]) compose a recipe for a really tasty cake.
 - In regular intervals you distribute cakes (release binaries).
-- You shared it on GitHub under OpenCake organization.
+- You share it on GitHub under the OpenCake organization.

 ]